katefike/sage/docs/troubleshooting.md

 #### Postgres Container
 Enter the database container and access the database.
-`docker exec -it sage-db psql -h localhost -U postgres sage`
+`docker exec -it sage-db psql -h localhost -U admin sage`

 Remove all containers and volumes after a schema change.